• 2025/2026 Program

 Torch Club Officers

-Vice President Carolyn Wilhelm clwilhelm1 @me.com
+President Carolyn Wilhelm clwilhelm1 @me.com

 Corresponding Secretary Art Goldschmidt axg2 @psu.edu